-The application fields of niobium can basically be divided into the steel industry and non-steel industry.
+The application fields of niobium can basically be divided into the steel industry and the non-steel industry.
 The former accounts for more than 85% of the world’s niobium consumption, while the latter accounts for less than 15%.
 In this article, let’s take a closer look at the application of niobium in the steel industry.

 Niobium is one of the important alloying elements of steel.
 Adding a very small amount of niobium to the steel can greatly increase its strength, and improve its mechanical and welding properties, and corrosion resistance.
 The application of niobium steel is very extensive, covering many sectors such as bridges, construction, heavy machinery, ships, rails, automobiles, tractors, internal combustion engines, steam turbines, drilling equipment, large boilers, tools, and molds.